MM in Commercial Music

 Performance Emphasis - Live Audition (20-30 minutes)

 - Provide accurate and readable charts and arrangements for the rhythm section.
+See Examples, adapted as desired.
+Singers should prepare the charts in the key of performance.

 - Be prepared to coach the rhythm section with minimum rehearsal time.